Degrees and Certificates

 Students who fail to maintain a cumulative GPA of 1.5 shall be on academic probation until such time as their cumulative average is 1.75 or better.
 The statement “Academic Probation” shall be placed on their permanent records.
 Students on probation are ineligible for appointive or elective office in student organizations unless special permission is granted by the vice president or another College administrator.
 Students may be required to carry less than a normal load the following semester and are required to consult with an advisor/ counselor.
 Students shall be placed on probation only after they have attempted 12 (twelve) semester credits.

 Students on academic probation who fail to attain a semester GPA of 1.50 or better shall be placed on suspension only after they have attempted 24 semester credits.
 Academic suspension shall be for one semester.
 The statement “Academic Suspension” shall be placed on the students’ permanent records.
 A student who was placed on academic suspension may submit an appeal to the Dean of Students for reconsideration.
-This written request should state what happened to get the student into this situation, what is different now, and what is the student’s plan for future success.
-The student must then meet with the Dean of Students to discuss their plan for academic success and what are the conditions of reinstatement.
+Suspended students may be readmitted after the suspension period by submitting a written request for readmission.
 Students who have been reinstated from academic suspension must achieve a 2.00 GPA for the semester of their reinstatement and must earn at least a 1.75 GPA in each subsequent semester of attendance.
 The statement “Subject to Dismissal” shall be placed on the students’ permanent records.

 Students who have been reinstated from academic suspension will remain subject to dismissal until their cumulative GPA is raised to a minimum of 1.75.
-Reinstated students may be required to carry less than a normal course load the following semester and are required to consult with the Dean of Students.
+Reinstated students may be required to carry less than a normal course load the following semester and are required to consult with the Dean regarding enrollment every semester until the 1.75 GPA is achieved.

 The statement “Academic Dismissal” shall be placed on the students’ permanent records.
 Academic dismissal is normally permanent.
-In exceptional circumstances, students may appeal to Dean of Students to be reconsideration.
+In exceptional circumstances, students may appeal to the Dean of Students for reconsideration.
 Students who have been reinstated after academic dismissal will remain subject to dismissal until their cumulative GPA is raised to a minimum of 1.75.
-Reinstated students may be required to carry less than a normal course load the following semester and are required to consult with the Dean of Students.
+Reinstated students may be required to carry less than a normal course load the following semester and are required to consult with the appropriate Dean regarding enrollment every semester until the 1.75 GPA is achieved..

 Lord Fairfax Community College (LFCC) has partnered with Parchment to manage the ordering, processing, and secure delivery of official student transcripts.
 There is a $6.00 fee charged for sending transcripts and the fee must be paid by a major credit card or debit card (Visa, Mastercard, Discover, or American Express) to complete the transaction.
 (Transcript request pricing is subject to change.)
 Additional expedited delivery options and fees are listed on the Parchment website during the ordering process.
 Students may request transcripts electronically from Parchment by going to https://lfcc.edu/current-students/admissions/transcript-request/.